 Whether your student lives on campus or off, they will need groceries.
 Orlando has plenty of places to shop right near UCF in this regard.
 For those new to Florida, let me first introduce you to Publix.
 Publix is a Florida-based supermarket with every department found in most grocery stores including produce, deli, meats, canned goods, seafood, frozen foods, flowers, bread, soda, and stationery, candy, dairy and so forth.
 There are two Publix supermarkets close to campus.

 The other major chain supermarkets you will find nearby include Walmart Neighborhood Grocery, and Aldi, which was new to me.
 Aldi is a retail chain selling a range of grocery items, including produce, meat & dairy, and some organic foods at discount prices.
+When shopping at Aldi, bring a quarter to use a shopping cart and your own grocery bags.

 There is now a Lucky’s Market as well.
 Lucky’s is most comparable to a Trader Joe’s, The Fresh Market or Whole Foods in that their philosophy is to use local, organic and sustainable foods to support the local farmers and a farm to table existence.
 Sadly, for me at least, the nearest Trader Joe’s and Whole Foods to UCF are in Winter Park, about 30 minutes away.